gera2ld/tw-prism/README.md

 Dependencies like PrismJS are defined in package.json and can be easily updated to the latest version with the help of [npm-check-updates](https://github.com/raineorshine/npm-check-updates).
 Supported languages and additional aliases are defined in `scripts/build.mjs`.

-A dedicated tool for customization is coming soon.
-You will be able to pick the languages you like and your favorite theme there.
+There is [a dedicated tool](https://gera2ld.github.io/tw-prism/diy.html) for customization of this plugin.
+You can pick the languages you like and your favorite theme there.

 ## Installation